ADORSYS-GIS/wazuh-plugins/builders/yara/README.md

   ```
 - The builder looks for cached rules under
   `rules-cache/<tag>/<flavor>/`.
 If missing, either:
-  - Set `ALLOW_RULE_DOWNLOAD=1` to let the build auto-fetch using the pinned
-    metadata, or
   - Point `RULE_BUNDLE=/path/to/your/rules` to use an existing directory or
     `.yar` file.